High school cross country runners racing — Cooper Lutkenhaus

 The “1:42” Blueprint: How Cooper Lutkenhaus & Chris Capeau Revolutionized High School Training

-Inside the Training System That Produced the 4th Fastest 800m in American History-At Age 16
+Inside the Training System That Produced the 4th Fastest 800m in American History (Age 16)

-On August 3, 2025, at Hayward Field in Eugene, Oregon, something happened that shouldn’t have been possible.
-Not by the conventional wisdom that governs American high school track and field.
-Not by any reasonable metric we use to measure teenage athletic development.
+On August 3, 2025, at Hayward Field in Eugene, Oregon, something happened that shouldn’t have been possible by any conventional measure of teenage athletic development.

 He finished second to 2019 World Champion Donavan Brazier, outrunning Olympic bronze medalist Bryce Hoppel and American indoor record-holder Josh Hoey in the process.
 All of them at least nine years older than him.